- Annual Curbside Collection Calendar

 For curbside service alerts:

-- Visit the City's homepage
+- Visit the City's website;

 Winter temperatures can freeze garbage and compostable waste inside your curbside container and make it difficult to collect.
 To avoid injury and damaging containers, collection workers are only able to provide limited shaking and hitting of containers against the truck to dislodge frozen materials.